scottsweb/null/readme.md

 * License URI: [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html)
 * Text Domain: null

-## about
+## About

 null is a tinkerers framework with ambitions to be the smartest, fastest and simplest way to build WordPress themes.

 null provides a platform for both rapid prototyping and production sites and can be used as either a starter theme or parent theme, the choice is yours!

 Things you will love: